bripkens/opencensus-revamp/content/core-concepts/z-pages.md

 #### /rpcz

-Rpcz are available at [/rpcz](http://127.0.0.1:7777/debug/rpcz).
-This page serves stats about sent and recieved RPCs.
+/rpcz serves stats about sent and received RPCs.
+For example at [/rpcz](http://127.0.0.1:7777/debug/rpcz)

-Available stats:
+Available stats include:

 * Number of RPCs made per minute, hour and in total.
 * Average latency in the last minute, hour and since the process started.